meg-simula/2026-fenics-in-the-wild-at-finse/README.md

 classical bunch-of-functions-in-a-module.
 For instance, natural to split generating frames script, and movieeditor script.

-[/] Play with what to create myself, what to use genAI for.
+[x] Play with what to create myself, what to use genAI for.

 [/] Map out the story: See STORY.md for the Storyboard